nelliemckesson/theellpee/README.md

 # The LP

-Map subway routes based on albums/playlists.
+Map subway routes to full albums/playlists.

 To do: